nhungL/netflix-data-analysis/README.md

 * Plotly
 * Scikit-learn

-## Data Processing (Pandas DataFrame)
+## Data Prerocessing
-* Merge raw cases and deaths data into one dataframe
+* Preprosess data type for each column and deal with missing data
-* Remove unnecessary information such as uid, lat, long, cruise ships and non-continental US region
+* Remove unnecessary information such as director, cast, description
-* Transform from wide to long dataframe by pivoting the date columns to rows
-* Perform calculation to transform the dataset from counties to states and the US
-* Perform calculation to add daily cases and daily deaths data
-* Replace missing value NaN with 0
-* Create a second dataframe that includes data for the US overall
+* Create useful information from unstructured data

 ## Graphs and Plots
-* US total cases and deaths
-* US fatality rate
-* US total daily cases
-* US choropleth map
-* US daily Cases heatmap
-* Total cases of states
-* Daily cases of states
-* Top 5 with the most cases
-* Top 5 fatality rate vs US fatality rate
-* Top 5 daily cases & US average daily cases
+* Comparison between Movies and TV Shows of Top 10 Popular Countries
+* Contented added over years
+* Content released over years
-* Timeline comparison of top 5 states
+* Distribution of Netflix Ratings
+* Distribution of Movie Rating and TV Show over Netflix Rating
+* Distribution of duration of movies and TV shows
+* Movie Genre and TV Show Genre